-- To be enthusiastic about Computing and demonstrate good practice. - To be responsible for monitoring the standard of children's work and the quality of teaching. - To keep up-to-date by attending courses, giving feedback and deliver training where necessary. - To provide guidance and support to colleagues in implementing computing skills and scheme of work and to monitor through classroom observations. - To organise resources, and liaise with the computing technician in maintaining equipment.
+- To be responsible for monitoring the standard of children's work and the quality of teaching. - To keep up-to-date by attending courses, giving feedback and deliver training where necessary. - To provide guidance and support to colleagues in implementing computing skills and scheme of work and to monitor through classroom observations. - To organise resources, and liaise with the computing technician in maintaining equipment.